Periodontal (Gums) Dentistry

 What if we told you that this disease also contributed to heart problems and diabetes complications?
 Would you be concerned?

-This disease is called periodontal disease and it’s the number one reason people end up in dentures.
+This disease is called periodontal disease and it?s the number one reason people end up with dentures.

 The Great News: Periodontal Disease Is 100% Preventable